Our current priority:

 Innovia Foundation

-– Dr. Scott Ferguson, Associate Director of Grants (Vice Chair)
+– Dr. Scott Ferguson, Associate Director of Grants (Chair)

 Providence Health Care